Walking Alters Your Brain when You Suffer from Depression

 Walking relaxes you.
 Every step you take and every breath of oxygen that you breathe in stimulates your brain.

-- Overcoming depression is not easy.
-But a new dream, a project, a desire, and later, a decision that changes everything will one day appear.
+Overcoming depression is not easy.
+However, a new dream, a project, a desire, and later, a decision that changes everything will one day appear.

 It’s worth implementing this small change.
-If you suffer from depression, go for a walk and let your brain slowly begin to heal.
+If you suffer from depression, go for a walk and help your brain slowly begin to heal.